Innoviox/tzgolk-in/README.md

 - [ ] add theo 1 (& confirm rest of research is in there)
 - [ ] add ages, food days, wealth days, point days, and such
 - [ ] add second building
+- [ ] add "player doesn't pay for 1 worker" and "player pays 1 food for worker" effects

 ## AI